lmc2179/lmc2179.github.io/drafts/regression_eda.md

 # Forest plots and regression models: Not ideal, but pretty good at summarizing the data

-# Examples: What is associated with
+# Examples: What is associated with high income?

-# Why isn't this a causal interpretation?
-When might it be?

-# What else might go into an EDA?

 ```bash
 #https://archive.ics.uci.edu/ml/datasets/Census+Income